 I imagine that my reaction upon hearing about this additional layer of legendary item customization was similar to some others out there: "Why do we need this?
 At all?"
 Or as one player put it, "Are you guys seriously sitting around thinking that the LI system wasn't already grindy enough?"

 It wasn't helped by the fact that these crystals were shrouded in vagueness and a lack of initial communication by the devs.
 By the time that Sapience showed up to add some info

 From what I can tell, Star-lit Crystals are rare items that drop from bosses (and sometimes lieutenants) in instances.
 They can be used to slot a new section of the LI interface that goes from zero to three stars.
 The more crystals are slotted, the more an item's base damage and ratings are increased.
 I've seen some preliminary stats that players have posted, and it looks as though Third Age LIs get a larger benefit from these crystals than First Agers (perhaps to narrow the gap?).

 I'm not 100% sure what the end result of this change will be, and I'm 0% sure why Turbine felt it necessary to complicate an already complicated system.
 I'm at the point that I firmly believe that the LI system needs to be scrapped

 Oh, and if you're curious: The crystals will be sold via the LotRO

 Store at some point.
 Because money.
 New inventory bag (eventually)

 I saved this for last because I didn't want to end this column on a bitter note: Update 7's bringing us a sixth inventory bag!
 Well, not really, but the promise of one!
 Isn't that great!

 So apparently the team has figured out a way to finally, finally expand our standard inventory space (which has been set in stone since launch) by adding a sixth bag.
 While we won't be seeing it until a later point, Update 7 will change the UI to reflect the additional bag slot.
 Turbine has told us that the bag will be part of the Riders of Rohan

 .
 My level 74 Captain runs with 2.5 bags constantly full even if I've just sold all my junk and deconstructed junk LIs, and I don't anticipate it getting better from here.
 Even if it's just the hint of the change, I'll take it gladly.

-When not enjoying second breakfast and a pint of ale, Justin "Syp" Olivetti jaws about hobbits in his Lord of the Rings Online column, The Road to Mordor.
+So that's it: a skirmish, an instance revamp, an area revamp, a new grind, and a phantom bag.
+What do you think of all this?When not enjoying second breakfast and a pint of ale, Justin "Syp" Olivetti jaws about hobbits in his Lord of the Rings Online column, The Road to Mordor.
 You can contact him via email at firstname.lastname@example.org or through his gaming blog, Bio Break.